-This is a condition caused by an overproduction of uric acid.
-Because of this overproduction, needle-like deposits develop in the joints, causing joint pain and inflammation.
+This is a condition caused when the body produces too much uric acid.
+Needle-like deposits develop in the joints, causing joint pain and inflammation.

 Acute leukemia

 Some people with myelofibrosis eventually develop acute myeloid leukemia, a type of blood and bone marrow cancer that progresses rapidly.